 BIT does not take the place of standard classroom management techniques used by faculty.
 Existence of this team does not alter existing discipline policies.
 Rather, BIT centralizes the reporting of concerning student behavior, publicizes current policies, and encourages early intervention.

-BIT is chaired by the Assistant Dean, Student Assistance and Accountability and comprised of leadership from:
+BIT is chaired by the Dean of Students Office and the team is comprised of leadership from:

 - Counseling and Psych Services